 - Do your gums ever bleed when you brush your teeth or when you eat hard food?

-- Have you notices any spaces developing between your teeth?
+- Have you noticed any spaces developing between your teeth?

 - Do your gums feel swollen or tender?